General mechanism for concentration-based cell size control: Abstract

 \section{Abstract}

 Cells control their size to cope with noise during growth and division.
-Eukaryotic cells exhibiting “sizer” control (targeting a specific size before dividing) are thought to rely on molecular concentration thresholds, but simple implementations of this strategy are not stable.
+Eukaryotic cells exhibiting “sizer” control (targeting a specific size before dividing) may rely on molecular concentration thresholds, but simple implementations of this strategy are not stable.
 We derive a general criterion for concentration-based sizer control and demonstrate it with a mechanistic model that resolves the instability by using multistage progression towards division.
-We show that if at least one stage has concentration dynamics that are a pure function of size, then sizer control follows for the whole progression.
-We predict that perturbations to the dynamics shift the size statistics without disrupting sizer control, consistent with recent experiments on fission yeast.
+We show that if molecular dynamics in one stage satisfy the sizer criterion, then sizer control follows for the whole progression.
+We predict that perturbations to the molecular dynamics in non-sizer stages shift the size statistics without disrupting sizer control, consistent with recent experiments in fission yeast.